 Privileges shall be reinstated when the Practitioner completes all required modules.

 Automatic Suspension of privileges for any of the above infractions shall be imposed immediately by the President of the Medical Staff or authorized designee after hearing from the responsible authority.
 The Member shall be immediately notified of the Automatic Suspension.

+Members found to be exercising clinical privileges while Automatically Suspended will be recommended for Corrective Active.

 Within 7 days of notification, a Member may contest the factual accuracy of the Automatic Suspension by submitting to the Credentials Committee or designated committee their written request with supporting documentation.
 The Credentials Committee shall review the documentation and make a final determination as to whether to lift or uphold the Automatic Suspension.